oeggy03/tp/docs/DeveloperGuide.md

     3. Test case: `edit c 1`<br>
        Expected: Error message `At least one field to edit must be provided.` is shown in the Command Result Box.

-#### Deleting A Person or A Company

-1. Deleting a person

-    1. Test case: `delete p 1`<br>
-       Expected: First person contact is deleted from the list.
-Details of the deleted person contact shown in the status message.
-Timestamp in the status bar is updated.

-    1. Test case: `delete p 0`<br>
-       Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-    1. Other incorrect delete person commands to try: `delete p`, `delete p x`, `...` (where x is larger than the list size)<br>
-       Expected: Similar to previous.

-2. Deleting a company

-    1. Test case: `delete c 1`<br>
-       Expected: First company contact is deleted from the list.
-Details of the deleted company contact shown in the status message.
-Timestamp in the status bar is updated.

-    1. Test case: `delete c 0`<br>
-       Expected: No company is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-    1. Other incorrect delete company commands to try: `delete c`, `delete c x`, `...` (where x is larger than the list size)<br>
-       Expected: Similar to previous.

 #### Adding an internship

 1. Adding an internship without a scheduled interview time

     1. Prerequisite: Have at least 1 company contact in the storage.
     2. Test case: `add i 1 n/Data Analyst Intern d/Analyze data sets to improve business decisions`<br>
-       Expected: An internship with the role name "Data Analyst Intern" and description "Analyze data sets to improve business decisions" is added to the first company in the contact list.
-Details of the newly added internship are shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: Internship is added.
+Details of the newly added internship are shown in the Command Result Box.

     3. Test case: `add i 1 n/`<br>
        Expected: No internship is added.
 An error message is shown in the status message indicating that the role name cannot be blank.
-Status bar remains the same.

     4. Other incorrect add internship commands to
        try: `add i`, `add i x n/Data Analyst Intern d/Analyzing`, `add i 1 n/Intern d/`, where `x` is larger than the list size, or role name/description fields are blank.<br>
        Expected: No internship is added.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the Command Result Box.

 2. Adding an internship with a scheduled interview time

     1. Prerequisite: Have at least 1 company contact in the storage.
     2. Test case: `add i 2 n/Software Engineer Intern d/Work on software development projects s/15-05-2024 14:00`<br>
-       Expected: An internship with the role name "Software Engineer Intern," description "Work on software development projects," and a scheduled interview time of "15-05-2024 14:00" is added to the second company in the contact list.
-Details of the newly added internship are shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: Internship is added.
+Details of the newly added internship are shown in the Command Result Box.
+       The `next` field
+       of the company in the List of Companies may be updated to reflect the newly added internship.

     3. Test case: `add i 2 n/Software Engineer Intern d/Work on software development projects s/15-15-2024 14:00`<br>
        Expected: No internship is added.
-An error message is shown in the status message indicating that the date format is incorrect.
-Status bar remains the same.
+Error message is shown in the status message, indicating that the scheduled interview time is invalid.

     4. Other incorrect add internship commands to
-       try: `add i 2 n/Software Engineer Intern d/Work on software development projects s/invalid_date`, `add i 2 n/Software Engineer Intern d/Work on software development projects s/15-05-24 14:00`,
+       try: `add i 2 n/Software Engineer Intern d/Work on software development projects s/15-05-2024 14:00`, where `x`
-       where the scheduled interview time is not in the correct `DD-MM-YYYY HH:mm` format.<br>
+       is larger than the list size, or role name/description fields are blank.<br>
        Expected: No internship is added.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the Command Result Box.

 #### Editing internship details